 As far as translation quality goes, Google is near the top of the food chain.
 Since we’re talking about machine learning, the service improves as more people use it.
 Considering it’s by far the most popular machine translation service on the market, you’re in capable hands.

 DeepL Translator is another popular option for file and website translation.
-The platform works through a subscription model and it supports over 100 languages.
+The platform works through a subscription model and it supports 24 languages with 552 language pairs.